A bridge between the minimal doubly resolving set problem in (folded) hypercubes and the coin weighing problem: Abstract

 \section{Abstract}

-In this paper, we consider the minimal doubly resolving set problem in Hamming graph, hypercube and folded hypercube.
-We determine that the minimum cardinality of a doubly resolving set of a Hamming graph $H_{n,q}$ is $(2+o(1))n/ \log_q n$.
-We prove that the minimal doubly resolving set problem in hypercube is equivalent to the coin weighing problem.
-Using the connection between these two problems, we answer an open question on the minimal doubly resolving set problem in hypercube.
-Using the Lindstr\"{o}m's method for the coin weighing problem, we give an algorithm to find upper bounds of the minimal doubly resolving set in hypercube.
-We disprove a conjecture on the metric dimension problem in folded hypercube.
-Some asymptotic results in folded hypercube are given.
+In this paper, we consider the minimal doubly resolving set problem in Hamming graphs, hypercubes and folded hypercubes.
+We prove that the minimal doubly resolving set problem in hypercubes is equivalent to the coin weighing problem.
+Then we answer an open question on the minimal doubly resolving set problem in hypercubes.
+We disprove a conjecture on the metric dimension problem in folded hypercubes and give some asymptotic results for the metric dimension and the minimal doubly resolving set problems in Hamming graphs and folded hypercubes by establishing connections between these problems.
+Using the Lindstr\"{o}m's method for the coin weighing problem, we give an efficient algorithm for the minimal doubly resolving set problem in hypercubes and report some new upper bounds.
 We also prove that the minimal doubly resolving set problem is NP-hard even restrict on split graphs, bipartite graphs and co-bipartite graphs.

 { {\bf Keywords:} Metric dimension, Doubly resolving set, Coin weighing problem, Hypercube, Hamming graph}